sameem97/tech501-week-2/autoscaling/README.md

 - **Usage**: Typically used for maintenance, troubleshooting, or to revert changes that may have caused instability.

 - Reimaging is a useful feature for maintaining the health and consistency of your VM instances within a scale set.

+- In our case, because we have used **User Data** which is not persistent between VM restarts, need to **Reimage** after any VM restarts for the app to run as expected.

 ### Health Check